traintastic/traintastic/manual/docs/en/appendix/supported-hardware/command-stations/index.md

-# Supported hardware
+# Supported command stations

 This page lists command stations and digital systems that have been tested with Traintastic.
 Using the setup wizard is **recommended** whenever possible.
 If wizard support is not available, setup can still be done manually by creating and configuring the correct interface type.

-For details on manual interface configuration, see the [Interface configuration](../advanced/interface/index.md) section.
+For details on manual interface configuration, see the [Interface configuration](../../../advanced/interface/index.md) section.

 !!! tip "Not on the list?"
     Your system may still work even if it isn’t listed here.